Home Bank & Money transfers How to get cash and exchange money in Australia

 Opening an Australian account can be done online before your departure, as offered by some banks like Westpac and NAB, or in a branch when you arrive.
 Once you arrive in Australia, you just need to go to a branch of the Australian bank you selected and confirm your identity.

-Taking cash out of Australia
+Taking cash out when leaving Australia

 There is no real limit to how much cash you are allowed to take out of Australia.
 However, anything over $10,000 AUD needs to be declared.
 You should also check the rules of the country you are entering, as these may be different to Australian rules.